RenderKit/openvkl/doc/api.md

   ------------  ----------------  ---------------------- ---------------------------------------
   Type          Name              Default                Description
   ------------  ----------------  ---------------------- ---------------------------------------
-  int           maxIteratorDepth  3                      Do not descend further than to this
-                                                         depth during interval iteration.
-                                                         The maximum value is 3.

   float[]       indexToObject     1, 0, 0,               An array of 12 values of type `float`
                                   0, 1, 0,               that define the transformation from
                                   0, 0, 1,               index space to object space.